joleaf/cpd/Readme.md

        --max-vertices <MAX_VERTICES>
            Maximum number of the main vertices [default: 5] --alpha <ALPHA>
-           The alpha value between 0.0 and 1.0 defines the weight importantance of the vertex an d edge vectors: if 1.0, the edges are ignored; if 0.0, the vertices are ignored [default: 0.5]
+           The alpha value between 0.0 and 1.0 defines the weight importance of the vertex and edge vecto rs: if 1.0, the edges are ignored; if 0.0, the vertices are ignored [default: 0.5]
        --silence
            Supress debug statements
    -h, --help
            Print help
    -V, --version
            Print version

 ```

+#### Implemented Graph Matcher
+For the parameter `--graph-matching`, the following options are valid:
+- `cosine`: The cosine similarity is calculated based on the vertex and edge vectors.
+The `--alpha` parameter is used to weight the impact of both similarities.
+If the similarity is 1.0, the graphs may be identical; if the value is 0.0, the graphs are completely different.
+The `--relaxed-threshold` defines whether two graphs are similar enough to be treated as a relaxed match.
+However, a similarity of 1.0 does not mean that the graphs are structurally identical; in such cases, the `vf2` algorithm checks for exact matches.
+- `ged`: An approximate implementation of the graph edit distance using the [Hungarian](https://en.wikipedia.org/wiki/Hungarian_algorithm) algorithm.
+A value of 0 means no change operations are needed to transform one graph into the other.
+A GED value of 2 means two change operations (e.g., insertion, deletion, or substitution of vertices or edges) are needed to transform one graph into another.
+Since the result is an approximation, the `vf2` algorithm is also used to check for exact matches if GED returns 0.
+- `vf2`: The [VF2](https://doi.org/10.1016/j.dam.2018.02.018) algorithm checks for exact matches using graph isomorphism.